 Monitoring and Resolving Plugin Issues

-With the vast number of WordPress plugins, it’s no wonder that they pose a threat for both the performance and the security of your website.
+With the vast number of WordPress plugins, it’s no wonder that they pose a threat to both the performance and the security of your website.
 If you want to check whether a plugin is a common security threat, you can use WP Scan Vulnerability Database and search if your plugins are included in the previous and latest WordPress vulnerabilities.

 Make sure that you check the plugin’s homepage as well, to see if there are recent updates in which the issues are fixed.